Water Heater Warranty Service

 Step Two: Get Warranty Authorization

-Step Three: Receive Parts (if applicable)
+Step Three: Receive Parts or Arrange for Replacement Water Heater (if applicable)

 Step Four: Schedule Service